Union Carbide Productions

 Union Carbide Productions was a Swedish rock band formed by Ebbot Lundberg (vocals), Patrik Caganis, Björn Olsson, Per Helm and Henrik Rylander in 1986.

-Their music can be described as a fusion of psychedelic rock and raw Stooges-esque rock 'n' roll—and a bit angrier than The Soundtrack of Our Lives (the band that emerged from the ashes of Union Carbide Productions).

 Though never really commercially successful, the band has received praise from artists like Kurt Cobain, R.E.M. and Sonic Youth.
-After the success of The Soundtrack of Our Lives, a compilation CD was released in 2004.
+After the success of the members' subsequent group The Soundtrack of Our Lives, a compilation CD was released in 2004.

 History

 In 1981 Ebbot Lundberg met Patrik Caganis at a U.K. Subs gig.
-They shared a common musical taste in hardcore music, and the friendship that followed produced the forming of a punk band—"Sure Tråkings Trio".

-During the years that followed, "Sure Tråkings Trio" was disbanded and Patrik Caganis spent a year as an exchange student in Minneapolis, USA.
-Going to gigs with bands like Hüsker Dü, The Replacements and Soul Asylum, he claims to have been heavily musically inspired.
+They shared a common musical taste in hardcore music, and the friendship that followed produced the forming of a punk band Sure Tråkings Trio.
+After a few years Sure Tråkings Trio disbanded and Patrik Caganis spent a year as an exchange student in Minneapolis, USA.
+It was during this time that he found musical inspiration by attending gigs to see bands such as Hüsker Dü, The Replacements and Soul Asylum.

 In 1986, Ebbot Lundbergs friend Emrik Larsson had tried out as a singer for a band called Heartbeat City.
-Emrik, (who was also the singer of the domestically famous Swedish funkrockband Stonefunkers), didn't want to stay in the band, and instead suggested that Ebbot Lundberg should audition.
+Emrik, (who was also the singer of the domestically famous Swedish funkrockband Stonefunkers), did not want to stay in the band, and instead suggested that Ebbot Lundberg should audition.
 Patrik Caganis, a Heartbeat City fan, decided to team up with Lundberg and they went to the audition together.

-Heartbeat City then consisted of Björn Olsson on the guitars and Henrik Rylander on the drums.
-The audition and jams that followed proved to work out well—fitting in Caganis' guitars with Olssons' and adding Lundbergs' improvised lyrics and melodies.
-After a while Lundberg brought in long time friend Per Helm on bass—an addition that also proved to add to the groups evolving sound.
-This composition formed Union Carbide Productions.
-They started writing songs, and on June the 14th 1986 they had their live debut.
+Heartbeat City then consisted of Björn Olsson on guitar and Henrik Rylander on the drums.
+The audition and jams that followed proved to work out well, fitting in Caganis' guitars with Olssons' and adding Lundbergs' improvised lyrics and melodies.
+After a while Lundberg brought in long time friend Per Helm on bass, an addition that also proved to add to the groups evolving sound.
+This line-up formed the first Union Carbide Productions.
+They started writing songs, and on June the 14th 1986 they played their live debut.
 It took place at the "Save the Forest" festival in Gothenburg.
-The gig resulted in an amplifier hitting someone's head, and a crowd of skate punk friends creating chaos—a phenomenon that would set the key for many of their gigs to come.
+The gig resulted in an amplifier hitting someone's head, and a crowd of skate punk friends creating chaos, a phenomenon that would set the key for many of their gigs to come.